mstksg/advent-of-code-2018/README.md

 ### `:~>` type

-This year I'm implementing my solutions in terms of a `:~>` record type:
+If you're looking at my actual github solutions, you'll notice thattThis year I'm implementing my solutions in terms of a `:~>` record type:

 ```haskell
 data a :~> b = MkSol